 Now, in new work that reveals the structure of the mutated protein and how so-called corrector drugs interact with it, Howard Hughes Medical Institute Investigator Jue Chen’s team at the Rockefeller University has discovered how the molecules operate.
-They bind to and stabilize the defective protein during its biogenesis, giving it a better chance to successfully reach the cell surface, her team reports January 6, 2022, in the journal Cell.
+They bind to and stabilize the defective protein during its biogenesisexternal link, opens in a new tab, giving it a better chance to successfully reach the cell surface, her team reports January 6, 2022, in the journal Cell.

 While many scientists have made strides toward understanding these drugs’ mechanism, Chen’s new work “is a substantial contribution – it is groundbreaking for the field,” says Garry Cutting, a medical geneticist at the Johns Hopkins University School of Medicine who was not involved with the work.

 “It is satisfying to see that although these drugs were discovered empirically, they act through basic thermodynamic principles that underlie protein stability,” Chen says.
 “I am also hoping that these data will guide new therapy development to help people who do not respond to current treatments.”